 - Oranges and lemon: The game begins with two toddlers, one as orange and other as lemon, and everyone else is unaware of who is who.
 Then, these two hold their hands up making an arch, and one toddler passes through it.
 This new toddler is asked his/her choice between the orange and lemon and joins their respective group.
 Then there is a tug of war between the two groups to pull this new toddler on their side, and the group that succeeds has the new child as their strength.

-- Pop the bubbles: Set-up a bubble machine in one corner of the room.
-One toddler at a time is given a chance to pop as many bubbles as possible in a given time frame.
+- Pop the bubbles: Set-up a bubble machine in one corner of the One room. toddler at a time is given a chance to pop as many bubbles as possible in a given time frame.
 The toddler who pops the most number of bubbles is the winner.

 - Frog jump: In this, the toddlers need to bend down and sit like a frog.
 They should then race while jumping like a frog and reach the finish line.
 Everyone should be encouraged to finish the race and then be rewarded with some gifts or toffees.